 The Qualification Distance is a function of conditioned floor area (CFA), number of stories, and number of installed water heaters.
 The Qualification Distance for systems with multiple water heaters is identified by using the equation for the appropriate distribution system (recirculation or non-recirculation), and dividing by the number of water heaters installed as shown in the Equation below:

 Qualification Distance = (a + b CFA) / n

-a, b = Qualification distance coefficients (unitless), see Table 4.4.6-2, n = Number of water heaters in the dwelling unit (unitless).
+- a, b = Qualification distance coefficients (unitless), see Table 4.4.6-2, - CFA = Conditioned floor area of the dwelling unit (ft2), and - n = Number of water heaters in the dwelling unit (unitless).